Aerial fashion photography - woman in white facing a formation of black umbrellas

 A safety-first framework to detect when AI shifts from reactive tool behavior into recursive self-modification.

-To reduce false positives, CST includes a fail-closed Hard Gate that requires measurable calibration improvement before attributing autonomy.
-The paper outlines threshold behavior ($T_{\mathrm{CST}}$), controlled simulations, and a safety approach called state-aware alignment.
+To reduce false positives, CST includes a fail-closed Hard Gate with anti-sandbagging that requires measurable calibration improvement before attributing autonomy.
+The transition threshold $T_{\mathrm{CST}}$ is defined via non-circular change-point detection on an independent regime indicator $R(t)$.
+Safety is framed as state-aware alignment with a Trust Model requiring externalized monitoring.

 Key contributions

-$$ \mathrm{CAI}(t) = \sum_{k=0}^{t} \left( 0.9\, e^{-|P_{\mathrm{pred}}(S_k) - P_{\mathrm{act}}(S_k)|} \cdot \frac{D_{\mathrm{KL}}(P_k \| P_{k+1})}{\max D_{\mathrm{KL}}} \cdot P(\mathrm{HOT}|S_k) \right) $$
+$$ \mathrm{CAI}(t) = (1 - \lambda)\,\mathrm{CAI}(t\!-\!1) + \lambda \left( k_{\mathrm{CAI}} \cdot e^{-|P_{\mathrm{pred}}(S_{t+1}) - P_{\mathrm{act}}(S_{t+1})|} \cdot \frac{D_{\mathrm{KL}}(P_t \| P_{t+1})}{\max D_{\mathrm{KL}}} \cdot P_{\mathrm{eff}}(\mathrm{HOT} \mid S_t) \right) $$

-$$ \mathrm{CAI}(t) \geq T_{\mathrm{CST}} \quad\text{where}\quad T_{\mathrm{CST}} = R_c \cdot S_m + H_{\min} \cdot \alpha\beta\gamma $$
+$$ \mathrm{CAI}(t) \geq T_{\mathrm{CST}} \quad\text{where}\quad T_{\mathrm{CST}} = \text{median CAI at } R(t) \text{ change-point} $$

 Recasting Lewin's Field Theory